Nevalicjus/invitebot/README.md

      - Embed Links
      - Attach Files
      - Add Reactions
+     (so weight 268487921)
-     or just the Administrator Permission.
+     or just the Administrator Permission (weight 8).
      You should see files with server ids' appear in the configs/ directory.
   8. Move the bot above the roles you want to give on invites.
   9. Setup the invites.